nolanadams1230/Doodle_Classification/Classification_Modeling.md

 ## Transfer Learning VGG16

-Transfer learning focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
-The VGG neural network is an image classification convolutional neural network that was trained on an immense dataset with over 1000 images.
-The purpose of using this is to apply the optimized structure to our dataset, since it is a related problem and seeing how well the model performs compared to our model that was built from scratch.
+Convolutional Networks are rarely built from scratch due to the amount of computational power it takes or not having enough samples per class.
+Transfer learning provides the ability to use pre-trained models learning as the inputs to your newly created model.

-To get the VGG16 to work on our data we had to resize the height and width to a minimum of 48 and have a 3-color channel.
+Transfer learning is the ability to store knowledge gained while solving one problem and applying it to a different but related problem.
+The VGG neural network is an image classification convolutional neural network that was trained on over 1.2 Million images from the ImageNet set and spans over 1000 classes.
+To get the VGG16 to work on our dataset, we had to resize the height and width to a minimum of 48 and have a 3-color channel.
 We changed the input shape for each image to (56,56,3).

 Our resulting accuracy was **0.9213** which is even higher than our CNN model that was made from scratch.
 This just show how powerful and simple it could be to use pre-trained neural networks.